Bloodflake/Dicee-Challenge/README.md

 * JavaScript

 ## Description
-It is Dice game website where on reload two player dice are rolled and whichever has higher bumber wins.
+It is Dice game website where on reload two player dice are rolled and whichever has higher number wins.
 This website use dynamically loaded image implemented using help of JavaScript.